-Canva AI Review 2026: Is Magic Studio Worth It for Non-Designers?
+Canva AI Review 2026: Magic Studio Free vs Pro Limits (Is It Worth $15/Month?)

 Canva has been the go-to design tool for non-designers for years.
 But in 2026, it’s not just a drag-and-drop template editor anymore — it’s a full AI design suite called Magic Studio, with over 25 AI tools baked directly into the editor.